zoobzio/zyn/README.md

     })

     // Create synapse with reliability features
-    classifier := zyn.Classification(
+    classifier, err := zyn.Classification(
         "What type of email is this?",
         []string{"spam", "urgent", "newsletter", "personal"},
         provider,
         zyn.WithRetry(3),
         zyn.WithTimeout(10*time.Second),
     )
+    if err != nil {
+        panic(err)
+    }

+    // Create a session for conversation context session := zyn.NewSession()

     // Use it
     ctx := context.Background()
-    category, err := classifier.Fire(ctx, "URGENT: Your account will be suspended!") if err != nil {
+    category, err := classifier.Fire(ctx, session, "URGENT: Your account will be suspended!") if err != nil {
         panic(err)
     }